August 24, 2020.

 NOTE: See bottom of this page for information on the various versions of the DeArmond Model 2000/Dynasonic guitar pickup currently available.

-The DeArmond Model 2000 pickup, introduced in the late 1940s, was the first guitar pickup with six individually adjustable pole-pieces.
-The clever design enabled the height of each individual pole to be easily adjusted using a screwdriver, without disassembly or removal of any parts, or loosening the strings.
+The DeArmond Model 2000 pickup, introduced in Gretsch’s 1949 catalog, was the first guitar pickup with six individually adjustable pole-pieces.
+The clever design enabled the height of each individual pole to be easily adjusted using a screwdriver, without disassembly, removal of any parts, or loosening the strings.
+Placing the height adjustment screws to one side of the strings gave this pickup an iconic appearance.

 This pickup was available in one height only, until some point between 1957 and 1961, when a taller version was produced.
 Up to that time, the pickup located at the bridge was seated on one or more spacers to achieve equal distance between each pickup and the strings.

 See above, the Model 2000-B Guitar pickup, original version, neck position.
 Metal frame height is 7/16″ ( 11 mm.) from flange to top of pickup.
 The first picture shows the underside of the pickup, with the brass rings crimped to the ends of the pole-pieces and the six screws threaded into the brass rings.
 The second picture shows the six magnetic pole-pieces and the six screws for adjusting the poles’ height.
-Finish options were chrome with black coil former or gold-plated with white coil former.
+Finish options initially were chrome with black coil former or gold-plated with white coil former.

 The bridge version is Model 2000-T, with a metal frame height of 9/16″ ( 14.3 mm.) from flange to top of pickup.
 This pickup is otherwise as model 2000-B above.

 Gretsch was the first guitar manufacturer to offer this pickup as standard, and referred to them in their literature as ‘Gretsch-Dynasonic’ and ‘Dynasonic Fidela-Tone’.

 Some time later, Guild fitted the standard Models 2000-B and T into some of their instruments

-This pickup has been accurately reproduced in recent years by Seymour Duncan, who refers to as the ‘Dynasonic’.
+This pickup has been accurately reproduced in recent years by Seymour Duncan, who refers to them as the ‘Dynasonic’.
+TV Jones introduced a very similar version and more recently Cordoba, who have already produced their versions of the DeArmond Rhythm Chiefs Models 1000 and 1100, have also a Model 2000.